HomeDing/homeding.github.io/steps/stepsupdateweb.md

 ---
-title: Step by Step uploading the files for the web UI
+title: "Step by Step uploading the files for the built-in web server"
+tags: "steps"
 ---

 # {{title}}

 There are some options to upload / update the files in the filesystem of a device using the HomeDing library.
 These are outlined here so you can find the procedure that fits best to your setup an situation.

-To upload the firmware & sketch see [Step by Step Bring your device to work](/steps/stepsnewdevice.md)
+To upload the firmware & sketch see [Step by Step Bring your device to work](/steps/newdevice.md)

 ## Update the Web UI files from the internet